jklsnt/taproot3/src/projects/KBxRefConfig.md

 - dropdown for missives
 	- and maybe symlinks to my actual notes?
 - suggestion from @exr0n: move forward one character in insert mode `C-f`
+- obi plugin that searches for file names and auto links